Kettering Conference Centre

 The Kettering Conference Centre is a multi-functional sports and conference centre located in Kettering, Northamptonshire.
-It is also the location of Volleyball England's National Volleyball Centre, and the 560 seat Lighthouse Theatre.
+It was also the location of Volleyball England's National Volleyball Centre until i2023.

 History

 The Kettering Conference Centre is a part-government, part council, part privately funded multi-functional business, sports and arts venue and facility, run and managed by Balance Health Clubs on behalf of itself and Kettering Borough Council.

 As such, parts of the centre are privately operated, and parts are funded or subsidised by the council.

 Conference facilities

 The conference venue can accommodate meetings from 5 to 1,500 attendees in fully serviced rooms, supplied by associated catering facilities, plus a lakeside terrace and bar.

 A licensed civil wedding facility, the wedding and reception venue can accommodate up to 200 people.

 Arena Sports

 The Arena Sports and Leisure Centre is a council-funded sports facility for local people, run and operated by Balance Health Clubs.
 It provides: